libtrading/libtrading/README.md

 # About

-Libtrading is a small and fast library for electronic trading written in C. It attempts to implement all market data and order entry protocols used for electronic trading across the world.
+Libtrading is a small and fast C library for electronic trading.
+It attempts to support all the relevant market data and order entry protocols that are used around the world.
+Hopefully libtrading is useful for people who need to write code that talks to electronic market places.

 # Features

-Libtrading supports the following electronic trading protocols:
+The following protocols are supported:

 Market data: